 When the Water Hits the Moon by GUM

-In this Tuesday Treat, we hear from the loud, melodic band from Oklahoma City, Gum, as they talk about their latest album, When the Water Hits the Moon.
+In this Creator Conversation, we hear from the loud, melodic band from Oklahoma City, Gum, as they talk about their latest album, When the Water Hits the Moon.
 Answering this week’s questions are Joe Bello, Levi Bello, Sam Bray, and John Baber.

 How do you describe yourself and your music?

 John: That’s tough – thoughtful but also loose, maybe.

 What pushed you to share your music with the world?

 John: We love making it, and we’ve always thought we could do something good if we stuck to it (while trying to stay objective, of course).

 Use only seven words to describe your album, When the Water Hits the Moon?

 John: melodic, spacious, rhythmic, harmonies, cool guitars, strings